I. Definition & Purpose

 Then, after it is notified about the problem, the European Commission will consult with the parties concerned and take appropriate measures according to what is stated in the Directive 2006/42/EC.

 Do you have machinery that you want to sell in Europe?

 Get in touch with us at email@example.com and we will help you get your product compliant with the EU legislation.
 Visit our product compliance store to learn more about us and order the compliance service your need.
-If you are a compliance specialist or officer, then better have a look at our compliance management software that helps enterprises reduce compliance costs, save employees' time and mitigate risks.
+If you are a compliance specialist or officer, then better have a look at our compliance software solutions that help enterprises reduce compliance costs, save employees' time and mitigate risks.